 Now, let us with the aid of examples examine multiple ways to utilize this powerful combination of the QUERY and IMPORTRANGE functions in Google Sheets.

 Example 1: Retrieve data from an external spreadsheet using the QUERY function with IMPORTRANGE in Google Sheets

 In this example, we will learn how to retrieve data from a different spreadsheet using the IMPORTRANGE in the QUERY function.

 We are going to use the data from a recent article.
 The dataset is a table containing the recently published articles on our blog, as well as other information such as the author, the title of the article, the date created, etc.

-Here’s a copy of the spreadsheet containing the data sets.
-Make your own copy of it to use in the example.
+Here’s the spreadsheet containing the data used in this article.
+Make your own copy of it to use in the examples.

 Step 2: Enter the function and the parameters